drasbeck/macos-thinkpad-t430/README.md

 ### Updating from 10.13.6 to 10.14.0 Mojave
 	- Installed new apfs.efi in /EFI/CLOVER/drivers64UEFI/
 	- Updated to newest kexts
-	- Moved all custom kexts from /S/L/E to /EFI/CLOVER/kexts/Other
+	- Moved all custom kexts from /S/L/E to /EFI/CLOVER/kexts/Other for easier future upgrades.
+	- Copied old official IO80211Family.kext and IO80211FamilyV2.kext from HS S/L/E to Mojave S/L/E - to get Wi-Fi working (specific to my Wi-Fi adapter (Atheros AR5BHB92)).
 	- Downloaded and ran macOS 10.14.0 installer from App Store
 	- Rebooted after installation and (automatically) chose the Install option in Clover.
 	- If sound does not work (which was my case), you need Lilu and AppleALC kexts, they can be found in the kexts folder.
 	- Flush kext cache and see if audio is working again (with KextUtility).
 	- If not (I did not need to do this):
-		- Try adding -alcbeta -lilubeta to custom flags in Clover and Devices -> Audio -> 28
+		- Try adding -alcbeta -lilubeta to custom flags in Clover and set Devices -> Audio -> 28
 		- Flush kext cache to get audio working again (with KextUtility).
 	- Reboot and everything should work again. =)